How to properly mix the adhesive mixture for tile installation?

 Once the adhesive has been allowed to sit for a period of time, it is necessary to continue mixing until the mixture is final for even distribution of the ingredients throughout the adhesive mixture.
 This process helps spread the polymers and water throughout the mixture to achieve a consistent and properly mixed adhesive during setting and after curing.

 Do not add more water or dry glue to the mix at this stage!
 Excess water would break down the mixture.
-Water is already present between the adhesive molecules and separates them from each other.
-The further apart the molecules are when the cement crystals grow, the harder it is to achieve the interlocking of the molecules from which the bonding strength of the adhesive comes.
+There is already water between the glue molecules, separating them from each other.
+The further apart the molecules are as the cement crystals grow, the harder it is to get them to bond together, which is where the bonding strength of the adhesive comes from.
 If the crystals cannot fully bond with each other, the final product will be weaker.
 Incidentally, this is also why it is undesirable to allow an excessive amount of air in the glue mixture.

 If the adhesive is properly mixed, it should have standing grooves when spread with a trowel without slumping (picture).